Which place is cheaper, Bratislava or Bucharest?

 Bratislava is becoming an appealing option for foodies.
 Slovakian food is hearty and uses a few staple ingredients like cheese and dumplings.
 The dishes are warm and filling on a cool day, so it's nice to step into a cozy restaurant and rest after a day of exploring.
 Popular local dishes include bryndzové halušky (sheep's cheese gnocchi), kapustnica (cabbage soup), and goulash.

-Many people head to Bratislava for the nightlife scene.
+Bratislava is a popular destination for visitors looking to party into the night.
 The city has grown in popularity as a center for nightlife with many people visiting from nearby Vienna.
 There are a growing number of stag and hen parties around town, but you'll also find sophisticated wine bars and a refined social scene.
 Many of the city's clubs are found in old town around Michalská, Obchodná and Ventúrska streets as well as Hviezdoslavovo and SNP squares.

-Many people head to Bucharest to see the old town.
+Bucharest has an old town worth visiting.
 The old town dates back to the 15th and 16th centuries, with much of the historical charm seen in the architecture.
 Many of the buildings have been restored, but others are still awaiting repairs.
 This gives the area a sense of authenticity that you often miss in other old towns.

 Shopping is a popular activity in both Bratislava and Bucharest.